jmcastelo/scripts/workshop/README.md

 `./zlib_gnu_configure.sh`

-If the output of the configuration scripts looks fine, let's build and install the dependeny:
+If the execution of the configuration script does not yield any error, let's build the dependency:

 `make test`

+If compilation was successful, let's install (copy) our new dependency:

 `make install`

+Let's check which files were installed:

+`ls -R ~/software/zlib/1.3.1`

-Finally, if compilation was successfull, create a subdirectory to contain the module file for this dependency and copy the module file:
+Now, create a subdirectory to contain the module file for this dependency and copy the module file:

 `mkdir ~/my-module-files/zlib`